Vincenzo Cuoco: Back to Naples

 In 1806 Vincenzo Cuoco returned to Naples, as Ferdinand I of the Two Sicilies had been deposed in favour of Giuseppe Bonaparte (Napoleon's elder brother).
 He was given significant responsibilities in the public administration, first as Consigliere di Cassazione (councilor to the Supreme Court), then as Direttore del Tesoro (director of the Treasury); he distinguished himself as one of the most important councilors of the government of Joachim Murat.
 He wrote for the magazine Monitore delle Due Sicilie ("Monitor of the Two Sicilies"), and founded the Giornale Costituzionale delle Due Sicilie ("Constitutional Journal of the Two Sicilies").

-In 1809, Cuoco also drafted a Progetto per l'Ordinamento della Pubblica Istruzione nel Regno di Napoli" ("Project for the Ordainment of Public Education in the Kingdom of Naples"), in which he expounded his view of public education as an indispensable tool towards the formation of a common national awareness in the people.
+In 1809, Cuoco drafted a Progetto per l'Ordinamento della Pubblica Istruzione nel Regno di Napoli" ("Project for the Ordainment of Public Education in the Kingdom of Naples"), in which he expounded his view of public education as an indispensable tool towards the formation of a common national awareness in the people.
 In 1808 he was the president of the Accademia Pontaniana.

-In 1810 he was named Chief of the Provincial Council of Molise and, in 1812, wrote the Viaggio in Molise ("Journey Through Molise") about his native region.
+In 1810, he was named Chief of the Provincial Council of Molise and, in 1812, wrote the Viaggio in Molise ("Journey Through Molise") about his native region.
 In 1815, after Ferdinand I was restored to the throne following the Battle of Tolentino, Cuoco retired from politics.

 Illness and death

 After his retirement, Cuoco started to show worrying signs of mental instability.
 He reportedly destroyed some of his writings, had frequent breakdowns, and became increasingly apathetic and withdrawn from social life.
-There are no clues as to the exact cause of these symptoms; but whatever the disease was, he died of it in Naples in 1823.
+There are no clues as to the exact cause of these symptoms.
+After a fall caused him to fracture his femur and he was struck by fever and gangrene, he died in Naples in 1823.